deegavs/frontend-nanodegree-arcade-game/README.md

 ## Game Description

 This classic Arcade game is the 4th student project in the Front-end developer program.
+Provided with the art assets game engine `engine.js` and resources `resources.js` from the `startup code` on this [github repository](https://github.com/udacity/frontend-nanodegree-arcade-game), our required task is to complete the `app.js` file by implementing javascript object-oriented programming features to build the game.

 ## Completing the Project.

-Provided with the game engine `engine.js` and resources `resources.js` from the `startup code`, The required task is to complete the `app.js` file by implementing javascript object-oriented programming features.
+The tasks required are to implement

+1. Enemy class (constructor)
+2. Player class (constructor)
+3. Enemy and Player objects (instances/subclasses)

+## Installing the Game

+Download or clone the game from this [repository](https://github.com/deegavs/frontend-nanodegree-arcade-game) and launch index.html to play the game.

 ## Instructions to Play the Game